-We “will not taste death,” the Lord proclaims on a great many occasions.
-Evidently this is the primary message of Jesus Christ.
-Corroborating testimony from credible biblical sources compels seekers to unravel his revelation.
-Serious disciples: find more information here at FreelyReceive.
+“You will not taste death,” proclaims the Lord.
+Due to the sheer number of repetitive Gospel instances, the promise seems like Jesus Christ’s primary message.
+Corroborating testimony from highly credible biblical sources compels kingdom seekers to fulfill Christ’s revelation.
+Serious disciples can find more information here at FreelyReceive.

 Whoever believes these words will not taste death.

 “Truly I tell you, some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
-Matthew 16:28

 I’ve always believed that my perfect father would be the most loving and logical being there is.
 Einstein knew this for a fact.
 In his complex equations, he glimpsed the creator’s handiwork.
 The perfection and love of God appeared to Einstein as the natural laws and forces that keep the planets safe in their orbits and enable the stars to create and nurture life.

 Like Albert E, I did not recognize my perfect father in the world’s spiritual belief systems.
 In every faith I studied, the logic ultimately fell apart: my perfect loving father will harm me if I’ve been bad.
 Even worse, a second, evil god will attack me for no apparent reason.
 If the goal is to present a single, unconditionally loving creator, this reasoning doesn’t.
 My entire being rejected it.
 Continue reading My Perfect Father →

-The Red Book is an exquisite red leather bound folio manuscript crafted by the Swiss psychologist and physician Carl Gustav Jung between 1915 and 1930.
+The Red Book is an exquisite red leather bound folio manuscript crafted by the Swiss psychologist and physician Carl Jung between 1915 and 1930.
 It recounts and comments upon the author’s imaginative experiences between 1913 and 1916, based on manuscripts first drafted by Jung in 1914–17.
 Despite being nominated as the central work in Jung’s oeuvre, it was not published or made otherwise accessible for study until 2009.
 From Wikipedia, the free encyclopedia

 “…the spirit of the depths forced me to speak to my soul, to call upon her as a living and self-existing being.
 I had to become aware that I had lost my soul.”
-Carl Jung, The Red Book

 Gospel of Mary, as the text is named in the manuscript, though it is made clear “Mary” is the person we call Mary of Magdala (Mary Magdalene), is a well preserved codex discovered in the late 19th century near Akhmim, in upper Egypt.
 It was purchased in 1896 by German scholar Dr. Carl Reinhardt, who took it to Berlin.